ashevtcov/dirnav/README.md

 > All options are optional as well as the argument

+> The examples are written in React, therefore `className` attribute is used instead of `class`

 Then, you can mark elements, that are supposed to receive focus with `focusable` class, the `selected` class will be used to indicate current selection (do not set it in your DOM).
 If `preventDefaultEvents` is set to `true`, `e.preventDefault()` will be called on navigation events (for example, if LEFT ARROW or ENTER buttons is pressed).

 ```html